Efunroye Tinubu: Abeokuta

-In Abeokuta, Madam Tinubu traded in arms and supplied Abeokuta with munitions in the war against Dahomey.
+In Abeokuta, Tinubu traded in arms and supplied Abeokuta with munitions in the war against Dahomey.
 Her activities in the war earned her the chieftaincy title of the Iyalode of all of Egbaland.
 While in Abeokuta, she allegedly opposed colonial policies in Lagos.
 In 1865, a fire engulfed the shops of some traders including some of her properties in Abeokuta.
 This doesn't appear to have weakened her financially, however.
 Tinubu became involved in Abeokuta king-making activities as well, supporting Prince Oyekan over Ademola for the Alake of Egbaland's title in 1879.
 Tinubu appears to have had another marriage with one Momoh Bukar, an Arabic scholar.
 Momoh's children from other wives later adopted the Tinubu name.

 Views on slavery

 The often cited biography titled Madame Tinubu: Merchant and King-maker, authored by Nigerian historian Oladipo Yemitan, paints her views regarding slave trading.

 Another section of Yemitan's Tinubu biography, referred to as the Amadie-Ojo Affair, captures a slave trading deal gone sour in 1853 (notably after the 1852 Treaty abolishing slavery in Lagos) wherein Tinubu tells another slave trader (Domingo Martinez) that "she would rather drown the slaves [20 in number] than sell them at a discount".